 - In John C. Wright's Count to the Eschaton, the Nymphs have held to this and bioengineered their own breast to past human proportions.

-- In Thud!, Tawnee, who is convinced something is wrong with her because men never ask her out, when in fact it's obvious to almost any man that she's way out of his league, has a litany of reasons for this that includes "my bosom is too large".
+- In Thud!, Tawnee, who is convinced something is wrong with her because men never ask her out, because it's obvious to almost any man with half a brain that she's way out of his league.
+As a result, she's dating Nobby, because for the purpose of this conversation, he does not have half a brain, as he's long used to being knocked back - plus, he's a nice bloke and makes her laugh.
+She also believes that she's a popular pole dancer because she's very skilled at actually dancing.
+Among her litany of reasons is "my bosom is too large".
 Angua and Salacia explain to her that this is not actually a problem in the way she thinks.

-- In Snuff when Lady Sybil tells Sam that one of the Gordon daughters who are seeking husbands is self-conscious about her bosom, Sam makes a valiant attempt at keeping a straight face as he suggests that finding a husband may not be as difficult as she believes.
+- In Snuff when Lady Sybil tells Sam Vimes that one of the Gordon daughters who are seeking husbands is self-conscious about her bosom, Vimes makes a valiant attempt at keeping a straight face as he suggests that finding a husband may not be as difficult as she believes.
+In fact, as he puts it, "I suspect that a husband shall find her.
+Call it male intuitivon."
 When he actually meets her, he thinks "Men would be queuing up to fight over you.
 Why has nobody told you?"

 - Kylie in Duumvirate was buxom before she could genetically alter herself.
 After, she jumped chest-first into this trope.